-These sticky, sweet Asian-inspired chicken wings are a great choice for entertaining.
+These sticky, sweet Slow Cooker Asian BBQ Chicken Wings are a great choice for entertaining.
 Make them ahead and keep them warm in the slow cooker for your gathering.

 This post has been waiting around, crossing it’s arms and rolling it’s eyes at me for months now, waiting impatiently to be shared.
 But alas, I had other pressing matters at hand like work, family, you know…that stuff.
 But today is the day to set them free upon the world.
 Fly away, wings..fly!